Garden Grove, California: Arts and culture

 Garden Grove is home to two stage theaters, the Gem Theater and the Festival Amphitheater.
 The Festival Amphitheater hosts Shakespeare Orange County, which presents an annual Shakespeare Festival each summer.
 Both venues are owned by the City of Garden Grove, but operated by outside entities.

 The Garden Grove Playhouse used to be an active theatre, now closed down.
 It was operated by a non-profit group of the same name.

+Memorial Day

 An annual event held over Memorial Day weekend, the Garden Grove Strawberry Festival is one of the largest community festivals in the western United States, attracting an estimated 250,000 visitors.
-It began in 1958 and celebrates the city's agricultural past, which includes cultivating crops such as chili peppers, oranges, walnuts and strawberries.
+It began in 1958 and celebrates the city's agricultural past, which includes cultivating chili peppers, oranges, walnuts and strawberries.
 Part of the festivities include the cutting of the world's largest strawberry shortcake, carnival rides, food vendors, live music, and a celebrity-filled parade.
 Numerous Garden Grove organizations, including the Miss Garden Grove Scholarship Program, are part of the Memorial Day weekend festivities every year.
 In commemoration of Garden Grove's 50th anniversary, the city painted some of its fire hydrants with a design that featured a strawberry, recognizing the festival as a big part of Garden Grove's history.